 CYCLIC PERFORMANCE LITHIUM VS SLA

 The most notable difference between lithium iron phosphate and lead acid is the fact that the lithium battery capacity is independent of the discharge rate.
 The figure below compares the actual capacity as a percentage of the rated capacity of the battery versus the discharge rate as expressed by C (C equals the discharge current divided by the capacity rating).
 With very high discharge rates, for instance .8C, the capacity of the lead acid battery is only 60% of the rated capacity.
+Find out more about C rates of batteries.

 Therefore, in cyclic applications where the discharge rate is often greater than 0.1C, a lower rated lithium battery will often have a higher actual capacity than the comparable lead acid battery.
 This means that at the same capacity rating, the lithium will cost more, but you can use a lower capacity lithium for the same application at a lower price.
 The cost of ownership when you consider the cycle, further increases the value of the lithium battery when compared to a lead acid battery.